 We hear about logic all the time.
 The character Spock in the Star Trek television series was from a race devoted to logic.
-When we look around us, it appears that logical people are able to know things other people cannot.
+When we look around us, it appears that logical people are able to figure out things other people cannot.
 But exactly what is logic, and is it everything we need in order to be successful in life?

-The ancient Greeks developed a kind of logic still used today called a syllogism * .
+The ancient Greeks developed a kind of logic still used today called a syllogism *.
 A syllogism consists of two parts: the premise * and the conclusion.
 The premise is the fact or facts we know.
 In our example above, we saw that our room became dark.
 Looking at our watch we saw that it was in the evening.
 These are facts.
 There are usually several facts or premises in a syllogism.
 From these facts you can draw one or more conclusions.

 When we look at the facts and try to draw conclusions, we sometimes make a mistake.
-This is called a fallacy * .
+This is called a fallacy *.
 In order to avoid making mistakes, people study and classify fallacies.
-They give them funny names like "Red Herring" * , "Faulty Appeal to Authority", and "Circular Reasoning".
+They give them funny names like "Red Herring" *, "Faulty Appeal to Authority", and "Circular Reasoning".
 Visit the Fallacy Detective site for a short list of fallacies.
 Learn to recognize fallacies and use this knowledge when other people are trying to convince you of something.
 You will be surprised how many fallacies you can find in the news, on television and in advertising.

 Did you ever meet a very smart person who made big mistakes?
 Logic is important, but it is not everything we need to be successful.
 Wisdom * is much more important than logic.
 Wisdom is knowing which questions to ask... which path to take... how to tell good from evil.
 Proverbs 3:5 says, "Trust in the LORD with all your heart and lean not on your own understanding."
 God gave us minds with which to think, but we must always remember that we are part of creation and our understanding is limited.